luishsilva09/projeto19-DrivenPass/README.md

 |------|--------|--------------------|
 |`notesId`  |`string`| use note id |

-- To get all users notes you shuld not use query with creedential id.
+- To get all users notes you shuld not use query with note id.

-- With you need especfic note you neet to use query with credential id.
+- With you need especfic note you neet to use query with note id.

 Response: